stackblitz-labs/pkg.pr.new/README.md

 - For pushes with an associated open PR: It adds or updates a comment on that PR.
 - For pushes without an open PR (e.g., direct pushes to main): It logs the publish information to the GitHub Actions console.

-This is a sample recipe that users can adapt with `--json` and `--comment=off` to create custom comments tailored to their workflow needs.
+This is a sample recipe that users can adapt with `--json` and `--comment=off` to create custom comments.

-Remember to set the necessary permissions in your workflow.

 This custom approach gives you full control over how pkg.pr.new communicates its results.